ArthurBeznik/42_codam_Born2beRoot/sudo/README.md

 `sudo adduser <username> sudo`

-After this start a new shell or logout and login again.
-Try running the commands with sudo now and they will surely work with your own user.
+After this, start logout and login again.
+Try running the commands with sudo now and they will work for your user.

 Additionally in some cases like the minimal installations of Debian, the sudo program/command itself might not be present.
 In that case you will also need to install sudo.